Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Tests for EPR Steering in Bipartite Systems

 \subsection{General Considerations}

-In a number of papers (see the review papers \cite{Dalton16a}, \cite {Dalton16b} and references therein)\textbf{\ }various tests for quantum\emph{ \ entanglement} have been formulated, recently in the particular context of bipartite systems of identical massive bosons \cite{Dalton14a}.
+In a number of papers (see the review papers \cite{Dalton16a,Dalton16b} and references therein) various tests for quantum \emph{entanglement} have been formulated, recently in the particular context of bipartite systems of identical massive bosons \cite{Dalton14a}.
+The focus was on the situation of single mode sub-systems.
 These include spin and two mode quadrature squeezing, Bloch vector and correlation tests.
-An important issue then is: Are these tests also valid for detecting \emph{EPR steering} or do some of them fail ?
-Of course any test that detects EPR steering must of necessity also detect entanglement, but a test that demonstrates entangement does not necessarily demonstrate EPR steering.
-In this situation we are looking for conditions where \emph{LHS model} for sub-system $B$ \emph{also} fails - or in other words, the quantum state does \emph{not }have a joint measurement probability as in Eqs. (\ref {Eq.CategoryOneStates}) and (\ref{Eq.CategoryTwoStates}) for Category 1 or Category 2 states.
-As the tests for quantum entanglement previously obtained have already found the conditions under which Category 1 probabilities fail, we \emph{then} know that the quantum state must be in Category 2, Category 3 or Category 4.
+An important issue then is: Are these tests also valid for detecting \emph{EPR steering} or do some of them fail?
+As for the entanglement tests, for the EPR steering tests we also focus on \emph{single mode} sub-systems.
+Of course any test that detects EPR steering must of necessity also detect entanglement, but a test that demonstrates entanglement does not necessarily demonstrate EPR steering.
+In this situation we are looking for conditions where there is no local hidden state for sub-system $B$ - or in other words, the quantum state does \emph{not }have a joint measurement probability as in Eqs.\ (\ref{Eq.CategoryOneStates}) and (\ref{Eq.CategoryTwoStates}) for Category 1 or Category 2 states.
+Thus EPR steering requires the failure of the LHS model.
+As the tests for \emph{quantum entanglement} previously obtained have already found the conditions under which Category 1 probabilities fail, we \emph{then} know that the quantum state must be in Category 2, Category 3 or Category 4.
 If we can then show that it is \emph{not} in Category 2 because the joint measurement probability (\ref{Eq.CategoryTwoStates}) also fails, then the state \emph{must} be in Category 3 or Category 4 - in other words it is an \emph{EPR steerable} state.
-We would then have found a \emph{ test} for \emph{EPR steering}.
-Note that for the Category 2 states the sub-system $A$ probabilities $P(\alpha |\Omega _{A},c,\lambda )$ in LHVT\ are \emph{not} given by a quantum expression involving a sub-system density operator. \emph{This feature} must be taken into account when considering the tests for EPR\ steering.
-However, the issue of how to treat mean values and variances in the context of LHV in general and the LHS model in particular requires some consideration, so we have set this out in Appendix \ref{Appendix - Mean Values and Variances}.
+We would then have found a \emph{test} for \emph{EPR steering}.
+Note that for the Category 2 states the sub-system $A$ probabilities $P(\alpha|\Omega_{A},c,\lambda)$ in LHVT\ are \emph{not} given by a quantum expression involving a \emph{sub-system} density operator. \emph{This feature} must be taken into account when considering the tests for EPR\ steering.
+However, the issue of how to treat mean values and variances in the context of LHVT in general requires some consideration, so we have set this out in Appendix \ref{Appendix - Mean Values and Variances}.